awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming.md

 ## Serving Live Video Formatted with AWS Elemental MediaPackage<a name="live-streaming-with-mediapackage"></a>

 If you've used AWS Elemental MediaPackage to format a live stream for viewing, you can create a CloudFront distribution and configure cache behaviors to serve the live stream\.
-This topic assumes that you have already [ created a channel](http://docs.aws.amazon.com/mediapackage/latest/ug/channels-create.html) and [added endpoints](http://docs.aws.amazon.com/mediapackage/latest/ug/channels-add-endpoint.html) for your live video using AWS Elemental MediaPackage\.
+This topic assumes that you have already [ created a channel](https://docs.aws.amazon.com/mediapackage/latest/ug/channels-create.html) and [added endpoints](https://docs.aws.amazon.com/mediapackage/latest/ug/channels-add-endpoint.html) for your live video using MediaPackage\.

-To stream the video with CloudFront, create a web distribution for the channel, and then add each AWS Elemental MediaPackage endpoint as an origin for the distribution\.
+To stream the video with CloudFront, create a web distribution for the channel, and then add each MediaPackage endpoint as an origin for the distribution\.
 For each origin, you must configure cache behaviors to route the video content correctly\.

-When you save a channel in AWS Elemental MediaPackage, you can choose to also automatically create a distribution in CloudFront\.
-For more information, see [Creating a Distribution from AWS Elemental MediaPackage](http://docs.aws.amazon.com/mediapackage/latest/ug/cdns-create-mp.html) in the AWS Elemental MediaPackage User Guide\.
+When you save a channel in MediaPackage, you can choose to also automatically create a distribution in CloudFront\.
+For more information, see [Creating a Distribution from AWS Elemental MediaPackage](https://docs.aws.amazon.com/mediapackage/latest/ug/cdns-create-mp.html) in the AWS Elemental MediaPackage User Guide\.

-To create a CloudFront distribution for AWS Elemental MediaPackage in CloudFront, follow these steps:
+To create a CloudFront distribution for MediaPackage in CloudFront, follow these steps:

 **Topics**
 + [Step 1: Create and Configure a CloudFront Distribution for Live Video](#live-streaming-with-mediapackage-create-dist)